MarkKozel/CompOrgEText/docs/Assembly/Commands/CommandAnatomy.md

 1. Based on the specific Load instruction, calculate the address to load using Base Reg, PC Offset, and/or Trap Vector Operands
 1. Retain the resulting address for the next event

-If the Opcode will load data from Memory -or- is the TRAP instruction, teh control unit must use sections of the Operands to calculate a 16-bit address from which to read data
+If the Opcode will load data from Memory -or- is the TRAP instruction, the control unit must use sections of the Operands to calculate a 16-bit address from which to read data

 - For PC Offset Operands, the address in the PC to added to the PC Offset
 - For Base Reg Operands, the data in the general register identified in the Base Reg Operand is extracted